JustAboutJeff/duo/README.md

   - Insert people into teams.
   - Remove people from teams.

-Every Friday at 5:00PM, Duo delivers an email to each person with their pair assignment for the next week.
+Every Friday at 5:00PM PST Duo delivers an email to each person with their pair assignment for the next week.

 ##Install